briannap6399/social-media-interview-results/anonymous-files/anonymous-interview.md

-6) Whenever you feel anxious or stressed thanks to social media, what do you do to try and calm yourself.

 7) Would you say your experience on social media is more positive or negative?

 8) How would you describe "Internet Drama"?
 Have you experienced it?
 If so, tell me how.